Chapter 21: A Night at Cosmo’s

 “Hm, I guess you’re right,” Cosmo replied, her shoulders slumping.
 “Maybe my mother would know better?”
 She peered over Tails’ shoulder towards the ferret.
 Her eyes landed on a discoloured patch of white fur on his wrist.
 “Hey Tails, what’s that on his wrist?” she asked him, pointing at the hand in question.
 “It looks like a tattoo of the number 2?
 How strange…”

 The fox twisted and followed her eyes towards the paw in question.
 Cosmo watched him frown before he turned abruptly and made his way out. “…Doesn’t matter.
 Let’s get going,” he said to her.

 Cosmo watched him go, surprised at his sudden and abrupt departure.
 She looked back sympathetically at the ferret before following the warrior out.
 As she left the pipe, she felt a chill go up her spine.
 It felt as though the sick ferret was watching her as she left.

 ‘It’s just my imagination,’ she reasoned to herself.
-However, she found that she couldn’t shake off the feeling that something was off about the Mobian as she and Tails walked through the district towards her home.
+However, she found that she couldn’t shake off the feeling that something was off about that Mobian as she and Tails walked through the district towards her home.

 They passed an armament shop, went through a secluded alleyway and finally emerged in a large, open clearing.
-Unlike the rest of the slum, the dell featured a well-built two story house with red shingling.
+Unlike the rest of the slum, the dell featured a well-built two-story house with red shingling.
 Beyond the house were shrubs and mounds of dirt covered with various flowers atop a set of plateaus.
-Each of the plateaus were accessible either by wooden ladders or makeshift bridges.
+Each of the plateaus was accessible either by wooden ladders or makeshift bridges.
 A small river flowed beneath some of the bridges.
 Faint rays of sunlight peeked through the unconstructed portions of the Sector 5 plate and illuminated the area.